nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.3 Adding an assignment
 Add an assignment under the module with the deadline provided.

-Format: `add m/MODULE a/ASSIGNMENT by/dd/mm/yyyy HHmm`
+Format: `add m/MODULE a/ASSIGNMENT by/DD/MM/YYYY HHMM`

 Example:
 * `add m/CS2101 a/Essay 1 by/01/01/2021 2359`